PrototypeX37/vrchat-avatar-manager/README.md

 # VRChat Avatar Manager

-A modern desktop application for browsing and downloading your VRChat avatars.
+A modern desktop application for browsing and downloading your VRChat unencrypted avatar bundles from VRC Servers

 ## Features